-Brunswick and Brunswick Smelting
+Brunswick Mine and Brunswick Smelter

 The Brunswick operations are 100 per cent. owned by the Group and are located in New Brunswick, Canada.
+The operation comprises the Brunswick lead smelter-refinery.
+The Brunswick mine ceased operations on May 1, 2013 after almost 50 years of operation.

-The operations comprise the Brunswick zinc-lead mine and the Brunswick lead smelter-refinery.
-The Group produces lead concentrates at the Brunswick mine and procures and processes lead/silver concentrates, residues and recycled materials at the Brunswick smelter.
+The Group produced lead concentrates at the Brunswick mine and procures and processes lead/silver concentrates, residues and recycled materials at the Brunswick smelter.

-Zinc concentrates are shipped to the Canadian Electrolyte Zinc Limited ("CEZ") refinery and to the Group's smelters in Europe.
+Zinc concentrates were shipped to the Canadian Electrolyte Zinc Limited ("CEZ") refinery and to the Group's smelters in Europe.